nanomsg/nng/docs/ref/api/init.md

 # Initialization & Finalization

-This chapter details the function used to initialize the library before first use, and the funtion used to finalize the library and deallocate any resources used by the library.
+This chapter details the function used to initialize the library before first use, and the function used to finalize the library and deallocate any resources used by the library.

 ## Initialization